wassupluke/Launcher/docs/settings.md

 ## Date & Time

-These settings effect the clock shown on the home screen (or on widget panels).
+These settings affect the clock shown on the home screen (or on widget panels).
 If the clock is removed, the settings are not used.

 ### Font (home screen)